Selah Season | Purpose Life Church

 Reflection and Consolidation

-Reread your journal.
-Identify recurring themes and insights.
-What is God saying about your capacity, calling, or character?
+Reread your journal from the beginning of the season.
+Identify recurring themes.
+What is God consistently saying about your capacity, calling, or character?

 Week 08